kstenerud/concise-encoding/cbe-specification.md

 #### Boolean Array

 In boolean arrays, the elements (bits) are encoded 8 per byte, with the first element of the array stored in the least significant bit of the first byte of the encoding.
-Unused trailing (upper) bits in a chunk must be cleared to 0 by an encoder, and must be ignored by a decoder.
+Unused trailing (upper) bits in a chunk **MUST** be cleared to 0 by an encoder, and **MUST** be ignored by a decoder.

 For example, the boolean array `{0,0,1,1,1,0,0,0,0,1,0,1,1,1,1}` would encode to `[1c 7a]` with a length of `15`.
 The encoded value can be directly read on little endian architectures into the multibyte unsigned integer value `0b111101000011100` (`0x7a1c`), such that the least significant bit of the unsigned integer representation is the first element of the array.